iflashlord/isMobile/README.md

 So I resorted to UA sniffing.

-I tried to keep the script small (**currently ~740 bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks downloading and rendering of anything else while it parses and executes.
+I tried to keep the script small (**currently ~1.70 KB, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks downloading and rendering of anything else while it parses and executes.
 In the case of mobile redirection, I don't mind so much, because I want to start the redirect as soon as possible, before the device has a chance to start downloading and rendering stuff.
 For non-mobile platforms, the script should execute fast, so the browser can quickly get back to downloading and rendering.

 ## How it works